·

 Vegan Pulled Pork is super delicious and simple to make!
-Whether you use Tofu, Mushrooms, or Jackfruit, if it’s seasoned well and drenched in BBQ sauce, it’s gonna be GOOD!
+Whether you use Tofu, Soy Curls, Mushrooms, or Jackfruit, it’s gonna be GOOD!

 One of the first vegan meats I remember trying was a Pulled Pork sandwich made with Jackfruit.
 It was by a restaurant in LA called “Pure Luck” which is now defunct.
 I remember seeing it on the menu and going “the heck is jackfruit?”
 And the server assured me that I’d love it, and they were right!

 Every time I went there I would order that sandwich, but weirdly enough, I’ve never made one for myself.
 Well I started thinking about it recently and decided I wanted to whip one up.
 But then I started thinking, what about mushrooms and tofu?
+Maybe Soy Curls?
 I know people use those too.
-So I thought, why not make some Vegan Pulled Pork with all three to test out which is best!
+So I thought, why not make some Vegan Pulled Pork with all four to test out which is best!
 So that’s what I did!

 They also need to be baked in the oven so they aren’t as convenient as tofu.
 Not only that, but once baked they shrink up quite a bit.
 So 8 oz. will really only get you about 2 sandwiches worth.
 Maybe 3 if you make smaller sandwiches.